antonioIannotta/LSS-documentation/docs/index.md

 ###### User

 ###### Parking Slot
 In order to talk about the implementation of the parking slot operations inside the submodel **parking-slot** is important to keep together implementation and clean architecture.
+The clean architecture previously presented is composed of four layers.
+The three inner layers (entity, use cases and interface adapter) correspond to three packages into the **parking-slot** submodule.
+The fourth layer (framework) is outside this module by the moment it is common to both **parking-slot** and **user** submodules.
+In the following are reported more specifically the element that fill any of the three layers of the **parking-slot** submodule:
+* **entity**: in this package there are all those entities that are the domain basis for the parking-slot subproject.
+These core entities are:
+    - **Position**: represents a single position expressed as latitude-longitude coordinates.
+This entity is helpful because it provides the exact location for each parking slot.
+    - **Center**: represents the area around the which the user is interested about the status of the parking slots.
+    - **StopEnd**: represents the end stop setted or incremented for a certain parking slot.
+    - **ParkingSlot**: represents a single parking slot with its properties: the status (either occupied or not), the position expressed as latitude and longitude, the end stop time and the identifier (that is unique for each parking slot)
+    All these entities are modelled as **Kotlin** classes.
+This choise derived by the consideration about the possible inheritance of these classes.
+By the moment these entities could be subjected to inheritance in future uses and future development of the domain the choise has been to model them as classes.

+* **use_cases**: in this package are reported the use cases, representing the second layer of the clear architecture previosuly presentend.
+Remaining on the implementation side
 #### Client

 ### CI/CD